kajalc7/Netflix_Gpt/README.md

     -added language preference using modular coding
     -language prefercne using redux store
-    -visibility of language selection only if user is on gptsearch page -when user is on got search page user change gpt search button to home page
+    -visibility of language selection only if user is on gptsearch page -when user is on gpt search page user change gpt search button to home page

+# ChatGpt
+    -generated api key from platform.openai.com
+    -install npm open ai
+    -added chatgpt code to fetch movies on based on prompt passed -make the result given bt openai in form of array and for each moview will make Tmdb api call to get the movie

 # Features